ankurkohli007/Research_Track_II_Assignment_1_Documentation_Sphinx/README.md

 Now choose the ***working directory from which doxygen will run*** in *Step 1* as shown in figure above.
 After choosing the folder path, Provide some information about the project you are documenting such as: **Project Name, Project synopsis, Project version or id, Project logo** (if any), and so on.
 After giving the information , now ***specify the directory to scan for source code*** in *Step 2* which means add the source code directory.
 Mark the box for ***scan recursively***.
 After this, ***specify the directory where doxygen should put the generated doucmentation*** i.e. ***Destination directory*** as shown in the figure above.
 In our case, desination directory is *_build*.
 Save this as ***Doxygen.in***.

+* Note: As aforementioned, in Step 1 choose the working directory it means choose the default directory where your project is based.
+Also, in step 2 choose the same directory.
+But in step 3 choose the directory as mentioned above.
+In the **Step 2** mark the check box i.e. **scan recursively**.

 Finally, modify the ***index.rst*** script, which will be used by sphinx (together with conf.py and (indirectly) with Doxygen.in, to build our documentation).
 After *line 22* add